AnnaS0272/stock-analysis/README.md

     Next I
  ```

 The last thing to note, is that I had to introduce a redimensioning within the `Else` part of the loop, when the new ticker is identified via a tickerIndex logic.
 The redimensioning was important as it would create the new entry.
-It is needed to `ReDim` every time there is a new ticker because it's a dynamic array an we don't know how many tickers there are or will be.
+It is needed to `ReDim` and `Preserve` every time there is a new ticker because it's a dynamic array an we don't know how many tickers there are or will be.
+Without `Preserve` previus data would be lost at every `ReDim`.

 Now Steve is all equipped and ready to go with his All Stock Analysis.